moknoll/libft/README.md

 ### Key Notes:
 - **Explanation Section**: Provides a description of the project and a brief overview of how the library is organized.
+- **Makefile Integration**: The Makefile section is now included, with detailed explanations of the targets and their usage.
 - **Usage Example**: Shows how to use functions like `ft_atoi` and `ft_itoa`.
 - **File Descriptions**: Details each source file and the function it implements for clarity.
 - **Installation Instructions**: Simple steps to clone the project and integrate it into a C project.

 This format should work perfectly for your `libft` project and help others (or yourself) understand how to use it efficiently!
 ```